timunie/Ava-ApiTests/website/docs/M_Avalonia_Controls_AutoCompleteBox_FormatValue.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/AutoCompleteBox/AutoCompleteBox.cs#L1228" title="View the source code">View Source</a>

 #### Parameters
 <dl><dt>  <a href="https://learn.microsoft.com/dotnet/api/system.object" target="_blank" rel="noopener noreferrer">Object</a></dt><dd>The object to format as a string.</dd></dl>

 #### Return Value
 <a href="https://learn.microsoft.com/dotnet/api/system.string" target="_blank" rel="noopener noreferrer">String</a>
+The string representation of the specified object.

+##
-The string representation of the specified object.Override this method to provide a custom string conversion.
+Override this method to provide a custom string conversion.

 ## See Also